deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 If you want to synchronize a Desktop Client with the Android or iOS Delta Chat app, please **export a full backup on one device and import it on the other**.

-This way you will get your login credentials, encryption setup, contacts and all chat messages and media synchronized between two Delta Chat installations.
+This way you will get everything important synchronized between two Delta Chat
+installations: your login credentials, encryption setup, contacts and all chat messages and media.
 You can export a full backup in the settings.
 And during Setup of the second device you can, instead of entering login credentials, import this backup.

 It's also very useful to enable the "send copy to self" setting.
 Only if it's enabled, you can see your own messages on all devices.
 This feature is also pretty new to the Desktop Client.

-Note that the "Autocrypt Setup Message" is only useful if you want to synchronize your Delta Chat app with another Autocrypt-supporting mail client.
+Note that the "Autocrypt Setup Message" is only useful in one case: if you want to synchronize your Delta Chat app with another Autocrypt-supporting mail client.
 It only allows to transfer the encryption setup but not any chat or contact history.

 ## Installing Delta Chat Desktop